• Home

 Ohio Native Plant Natural Range

 To view the natural range of Opuntia humifusa visit the USDA Natural Resources Conservation Service website.
-Native Plant of the Year - LEAP (Lake Erie Allegheny Partnership for Biodiversity) - Native Plant of the Year 2017.
 Eastern prickly Pear Cactus is the only native cactus located in the northeast area of the United States

 Ohio's native cactus